various breeds of dogs, sitting

 How different breeds of dogs originated.

-Irish setter breeder
+Irish setter show winner

 Gordon Setter